10 virtual interview tips: How to prepare effectively

 Often, virtual interviewing will be conducted like a traditional interview.
 However, interviewing by video requires more thought about body language, facial expressions and non-verbal communication.
 These are harder to convey and interpret than during a face-to-face interview.

-If you’ve got an online assessment coming up and want to make sure you leave a good first impression, read on.
+If you’ve got an online assessment coming up and want to make sure you leave an excellent first impression, read on.
 We’ve got plenty of virtual interview tips, from preparing your technology to communicating confidently.

 Tip 1: Prepare and test your technology

-The last thing you want is for your internet to cut out halfway through.
-Or to realise half an hour beforehand that you don’t have the right technology to join the meeting.
+The last thing you want is to deal with technical issues like internet lag or, worse, your connection dropping halfway through.
+It’s also stressful to realise just 30 minutes beforehand that you don’t have the right software installed.

-Don’t forget to check if you have a reliable internet connection and ensure your camera and microphone are working properly.
+To avoid these headaches, make sure you have a strong, reliable internet connection and that your camera and microphone are functioning properly.

 Tip 2: Find a quiet space with minimal distractions

-The interviewer is there to see and listen to you, so don’t give them any chances to be distracted by anything in the background!
+The interviewer wants to focus on you, so don’t give them any reason to be distracted by your surroundings!

-Sitting in front of a blank wall will guarantee that you’re the main point of the conversation.
-Some interview platforms give the option to choose an alternative background or blur yours out.
+Positioning yourself in front of a blank wall will help ensure you're the focal point of the conversation.

 Tip 3: Do your homework